monch1962/kube-local-env/README.md

 Your Argo CD instance can be accessed via the username `admin` and a manufactured password.
 To get the password, run `kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d; echo` and your password will be displayed on the screen

+Alternately, you can also access your Argo CD instance using its command-line client.
+The client can be installed directly on your laptop by running `brew install argocd`, or you can include it in the dev container image.

 ### (optional) Set up Gatekeeper

 You can follow the instructions at https://open-policy-agent.github.io/gatekeeper/website/docs/install/, or just run `kubectl apply -f https://raw.githubusercontent.com/open-policy-agent/gatekeeper/master/deploy/gatekeeper.yaml`